 Office #: 919 Mundelein Center

 Sandra Kaufmann is the founding director of the dance program at Loyola University.
 She teaches Modern I, Modern III, Ballet IV and Ballet V, Internship in Dance, Fieldwork in Dance and Rehearsal and Performance, for which she serves as the artistic director for the annual mainstage dance concert.

 Sandra performed throughout the world as a member of the Martha Graham Dance Company.
 While based in New York City, she served on the faculty of the Martha Graham School of Contemporary Dance and as Artistic Director of the Martha Graham Ensemble.
 Sandra continues to work actively with the Martha Graham Center, teaching in their international summer intensive workshop and serving as a regisseur staging the repertory of Martha Graham throughout the country.
-She also performed extensively with renown choreographers, Pearl Lang and Richard Move.
+She also performed extensively with celebrated choreographers, Pearl Lang and Richard Move.

 With MOMENTA and Silo Chamber Dancers, Sandra danced many of the choreographic works by Doris Humphrey and Charles Weidman.
 She taught Humphrey/Weidman technique and theory on faculty at Barnard College and New York University and serves as a member of the board of the Doris Humphrey Society.
 Sandra’s embodied research consists of the study of foundational techniques, rehearsing and coaching by authorities and performance of several solos by American dance masters: Ruth St. Denis, Doris Humphrey, Isadora Duncan, Deborah Zall, Anna Sokolow, Martha Graham and Jane Dudley.
 Her research project, The Body as Archive, presents historic work in order to expose audiences and contextualize contemporary dance practice and to preserve and transmit these dances for the future.